dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 differ in how `const` works.
 Where JavaScript would use `const`, Dart uses `final`.

+When you add `final` to a Dart variable or `const` to a JavaScript variable, you must initialize the variable before other code can read its value.
+Once initialized, you can't change these variables' references.

 When Dart uses `const`, it refers to special values that it creates when compiling.
-When creating these immutable values, Dart uses limited expressions.
+Dart uses limited expressions to create these immutable values.
 These expressions _cannot_ have side effects.
 Under these conditions, the compiler can then predict the precise value of a constant variable or expression, not just its static type.

-When Dart adds `final` or JavaScript adds `const`, you must initialize the variable before _reading_ it.
-When Dart adds `const`, you must initialize the variable before _compiling_ it.

 {:.include-lang}
 ```dart